 The purpose of this course is to introduce students to the psychoanalytic understanding and psychoanalytic treatment of psychosomatic symptoms and illness.
 It is hoped that this introduction will contribute to a heightened awareness of these issues in everyday practice.
 We will approach these issues via case histories written by several distinguished practitioners- Joyce McDougall, Marilia Aisenstein, Ira Mintz, Lila Kalinich, and Catalina Bronstein.
 We will also consider the findings of John Sarno, whose influential work is based on the observation that psychosomatic pain is caused by unconscious conflict.
-Mondays, 7:00 - 8:25 P.M.; 6 sessions; March 11 - April 15, 2024 301.
-PSYCHIC TRAUMA Anna Balas, M.D.
-Gilda L. Sherwin, M.D.
-This course explores the meaning of psychic trauma, covering the history and the evolution of the term.
+This course will not be given in 2024 - 2025.
+301. PSYCHIC TRAUMA Thomas DePrima, M.D.
+Natalia van Hissenhoven, LCSW This course explores the meaning of psychic trauma, covering the history and the evolution of the term.
 The instructors will review and clarify some of the concepts and current controversies surrounding the topic with accompanying clinical examples.
 Both ego psychological and object relations approaches to trauma will be discussed as well as developmental considerations.
 Given the rich literature on the subject, the assigned readings represent only a survey of the topic.
 Our aim is to synthesize the candidates' knowledge of the field.
 In addition, the course will focus specifically on severe psychic trauma.
 We will address technical considerations in the diagnosis and treatment of severely traumatized patients, including how to determine the indications for psychoanalysis or for less intensive treatments.
-The instructors will present clinical examples and also discuss cases brought by candidates focusing in particular on characteristic transference and countertransference challenges arising in the treatment of severely traumatized The course will address the phenomenology of trangenerational transmission of trauma with clinical focus on transmission of Slavery trauma and transmission of Holocaust trauma.
+The instructors will present clinical examples and also discuss cases brought by candidates focusing in particular on characteristic transference and countertransference challenges arising in the treatment of severely traumatized patients.
+The course will address the phenomenology of trangenerational transmission of trauma with clinical focus on transmission of Slavery trauma and transmission of Holocaust trauma.
 Third and Fourth Year students combined.
-This course usually alternates with 404 Technique V. 302.
+This course usually alternates with 404 Technique V. Wednesdays, 7:00 - 8:20 P.M.; 12 sessions; December 4, 2024 - March 12, 2025 302.
 DEVELOPMENTS IN CONCEPTS OF THE SELF AND NARCISSISM Anna Balas, M.D.
 Anna Miari, M.D.